VictorMotta/MyWalletFrontEnd/README.md

 npm i
 ```

+5. Copy and paste the .env.example file,and alter name for .env.
+After the " = " paste the backend address that was passed in the backend directory (http://localhost:5000).

-5. Run the front-end with
+6. Run the front-end with

 ```bash
 npm start
 ```

-6. You can optionally build the project running
+7. You can optionally build the project running

 ```bash
 npm run build
 ```

-7. Finally access http://localhost:3000 on your favorite browser (unless it is Internet Explorer.
+8. Finally access http://localhost:3000 on your favorite browser (unless it is Internet Explorer.
 In this case, review your life decisions)